canonical/cloud-init/doc/merging.rst

 Other uses
 ----------

-The default merging algorithm for merging 'conf.d' yaml files (which form a initial yaml config for cloud-init) was also changed to use this mechanism so its full benefits (and customization) can also be used there as well.
-Other places that used the previous merging are also similar now extensible (metadata merging for example).
+In addition to being used for merging user-data sections, the default merging algorithm for merging 'conf.d' yaml files (which form an initial yaml config for cloud-init) was also changed to use this mechanism so its full benefits (and customization) can also be used there as well.
+Other places that used the previous merging are also, similarly, now extensible (metadata merging, for example).

+Note, however, that merge algorithms are not used *across* types of configuration.
+As was previously the case, merged user-data will still overwrite conf.d configuration.